johnsonpremier/johnsonpremier.github.io/_posts/2023-06-05-nessus_update.md

 # Update Nessus Scanner (RHEL)

-## Download the Latest Version of Nessus to the /tmp Directory
+## Download the Latest Version of Nessus in the /tmp Directory
 * Navigate to = <https://www.tenable.com/downloads>

 ## Uninstall Previous Version of Nessus